This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Who should wait to get the chickenpox vaccine:

-- Anyone who is sick or has a fever should wait until he feels better to get the vaccine.
+- Anyone who is sick or has a fever should wait until he or she feels better to get the vaccine.

 - A pregnant woman should wait to get the vaccine until after she gives birth.
 A woman should not get pregnant for 1 month after she gets the vaccine.
 A woman who is trying to get pregnant should wait until her healthcare provider says it is okay to get the vaccine.

 - Anyone who takes antiviral medicine should stop the medicine and wait at least 1 day before getting the chickenpox vaccine.
 Examples of antiviral medicines include acyclovir and valacyclovir.

 - Anyone who gets a smallpox vaccine should wait at least 4 weeks before getting the chickenpox vaccine.